Shrenika123/Star_Wars/README.md

 #npm install

-#description
+#description:
-this project gives out all the details for the star wars character
+this project gives out  the details for the StarWars characters